top of page

 Important Notes:

-• Service providers are not permitted to charge families or Autistic people any fees to submit a CAP application.
-Please note that funding is limited and not guaranteed.
-All applications are carefully reviewed through a thorough vetting process.
+Service providers are not permitted to charge families or Autistic people any fees to complete or submit a CAP application.

-Once services have been rendered and the invoice submitted, payment may take up to 60 business days due to high application volume.
+Once services have been delivered in full and an invoice has been submitted, payment may take up to 60 business days due to the volume of applications.

 Questions?